 This qualification is awarded by the University of Southampton.

-You’ll need a 2:1 degree in computer science, software engineering or a closely related subject.
+You’ll need an upper 2:1 degree (with a mark of 65% or above) in computer science or a closely related subject.

 You must have an upper 2:1 score in the following: